maidsafe/sn_browser/README.md

 - on macOS: ~/Library/Logs/Safe Browser/{process type}.log
 - on Windows: %USERPROFILE%\AppData\Roaming\Safe Browser\logs\{process type}.log

-## Contributing

-As an open source project we're excited to accept contributions to the code from outside of MaidSafe, and are striving to make that as easy and clean as possible.

-With enforced linting and commit style clearly layed out, as well as a list of more accessible issues for any project labeled with `Help Wanted`.

-This project adheres to the [Contributor Covenant](https://www.contributor-covenant.org/).
-By participating, you are expected to honor this code.

-### Project board

-GitHub project boards are used by the maintainers of this repository to keep track and organise development priorities.

-There could be one or more active project boards for a repository.
-One main project will be used to manage all tasks corresponding to the main development stream (`master` branch).
-E.g. https://github.com/maidsafe/safe_browser/projects/1.
-A separate project may be used to manage each PoC and/or prototyping development, and each of them will track a dedicated development branch.

-New features which imply big number of changes will be developed in a separate branch but tracked in the same main project board, re-basing it with `master` branch regularly, and fully testing the feature on its branch before it's merged onto the master branch after it was fully approved.

-The main project contains the following Kanban columns to track the status of each development task:

-- `Needs Triage`: new issues which need to be reviewed and evaluated to decide priority
-- `Low Priority`: not required for the very next milestone
-- `High Priority`: required for the very next milestone, or a subsequent one according to circumstances
-- `In Progress`: task is assigned to a person and it's in progress
-- `Needs Review`: a Pull Request which completes the task has been sent and it needs to be reviewed
-- `Approved by Reviewer`: the PR sent was approved by reviewer/s and it's ready for merge
-- `Closed`: PR associated to the issue was merged (or task was completed by any other means)

-### Issues

-Issues should clearly lay out the problem, platforms experienced on, as well as steps to reproduce the issue.

-This aids in fixing the issues but also quality assurance, to check that the issue has indeed been fixed.

-Issues are labeled in the following way depending on its type:

-- `bug`: the issue is a bug in the product
-- `feature`: the issue is a new and inexistent feature to be implemented in the product
-- `enhancement`: the issue is an enhancement to either an existing feature in the product, or to the infrastructure around the development process of the product
-- `blocked`: the issue cannot be resolved as it depends on a fix in any of its dependencies
-- `good first issue`: an issue considered more accessible for any developer trying to start contributing

-### Commits and Pull Requests

-We use [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) style messages.
-(More usually [with a scope](https://www.conventionalcommits.org/en/v1.0.0-beta.3/#commit-message-with-scope)) for commits.

-Commits should therefore strive to tackle one issue/feature, and code should be pre-linted before commit.

-PRs should clearly link to an issue to be tracked on the project board.
-A PR that implements/fixes an issue is linked using one of the [GitHub keywords](https://help.github.com/articles/closing-issues-using-keywords).
-Although these type of PRs will not be added themselves to a project board (just to avoid redundancy with the linked issue).
-However, PRs which were sent spontaneously and not linked to any existing issue will be added to the project and should go through the same process as any other tasks/issues.

-Where appropriate, commits should _always_ contain tests for the code in question.

-### Releases and Changelog

-The change log is currently maintained manually, each PR sent is expected to have the corresponding modification in the [CHANGELOG](CHANGELOG.MD) file, under the ['Unreleased' section](CHANGELOG.MD#unreleased).
-We are planning to start using [standard-version](https://www.npmjs.com/package/standard-version) shortly for maintaining the changelog.

-The release process is triggered by the maintainers of the package, by bumping the package version according to the [SemVer](https://semver.org/) spec, and pushing a tag to have our Travis CI scripts to automatically create the new version of `@maidsafe/safe-node-app` package and publish it at [https://www.npmjs.com/package/@maidsafe/safe-node-app](https://www.npmjs.com/package/@maidsafe/safe-node-app)

 ### Copyrights

 Copyrights in the SAFE Network are retained by their contributors.
 No copyright assignment is required to contribute to this project.